babel/website/website/versioned_docs/version-7.0.0/plugin-syntax-typescript.md

 `boolean`, defaults to `false`.

 Forcibly enables `jsx` parsing.
 Otherwise angle brackets will be treated as typescript's legacy type assertion `var foo = <string>bar;`

+> You can read more about configuring plugin options [here](https://babeljs.io/docs/en/plugins#plugin-options)